algumaaaa/algumaaaa/README.md

 #### Experience

-(2022 - now) Systems and gameplay programmer
+(2022 - 2026) Systems and gameplay programmer

 Tokisan LLC
+- Expanded combat system with combos, parrying, hit stops, camera shake...
 - Updated and added to developer dialog writing tool.
 - Developed a modular game save and load system.
 - Reworked the option systems into a single class that manages all the game's config.